-Plant the Cherokee Brave Flowering Dogwood as a specimen tree in your lawn.
-It is an ideal size for a smaller garden.
-Plant it among other shrubs and trees in your borders, or along the edges of wooded areas.
+You can plant the Cherokee Brave Flowering Dogwood as a specimen tree in your lawn; it is an ideal size for a smaller garden.
+Alternatively, it can be planted among other shrubs and trees in your borders, or along the edges of wooded areas.
 It will grow well in sun or partial-shade, so it is easy to find a place for this beautiful tree in your garden.
 It grows well in any average soil that is well-drained, but it will benefit from plenty of organic material mixed in while planting, and should be mulched regularly with organic mulch.
 Once established it will withstand average summer dryness well, but it benefits from being kept moist.

-Choose a location in full sun or partial shade for your Cherokee Brave Flowering Dogwood.
-Allow enough room for it to spread, as this is a broad tree.
+Choose a location in full sun or partial shade for your Cherokee Brave Flowering Dogwood and allow enough room for it to spread, as this is a broad tree.
 Choose a spot that is well-drained and avoid places where water stays after rain.
 Enrich the soil with plenty of organic material and keep your tree well watered during its early life.
-Once established this is perhaps the most drought resistant of all the flowering dogwoods.
-It is also more vigorous and faster growing than any of the other pink flowered dogwoods, as well as also being more disease resistant.
+Once established this is perhaps the most drought resistant of all the flowering Dogwoods.
+It is also more vigorous and faster growing than any of the other pink flowered Dogwoods, as well as also being more disease resistant.